Extension of the Partial Integral Equation Representation to GPDE Input-Output Systems: Proofs of Theorems

 \subsection{The map between PIE and PDE states: Proof of \Cref{thm:T_map}}

 To find a map between the \textit{fundamental} state (state of the PIE) and the \textit{primal} state (state of the PDE subsystem), we will use the Fundamental Theorem of Calculus (FTC) and the BCs.
-First, we recall the FTC and extend it to vector-valued functions on the interval $[a,b]$ as shown below. \begin{lemma} Suppose $\mbf x\in C_N^n[a,b]$ for any $N \in \N$.
-Then

-\end{lemma} \begin{proof} We prove this using the principle of induction.
-Suppose the lemma is true for some $N$ and $\mbf x\in C_{N+1}^n[a,b]$.
+First, we recall the FTC and extend it to vector-valued functions on the interval $[a,b]$ as shown below. \CauchyLem* \begin{proof} We prove this using the principle of induction.
+Suppose the lemma is true for some $N$ and $\mbf x\in W_{N+1}^n[a,b]$.
 Because the lemma is true for $N$, we have

 Now, by the FTC, we have

 Next, we substitute the above identity into \Cref{eq:induction_step}, and using the integral identity

 we have